Curriculum

 Accounting is the language of business and its role is key in communicating financial information to all parties engaged in any type of commerce.
 In this course, emphasis is placed on developing a conceptual framework and set of skills for addressing questions broadly, related to accounting information.
 Specifically, we will focus on the decisions of what, how, and to whom to communicate information and the consequences of these communications.
 The course will prepare students to conduct research on the use of accounting information: in the firm’s internal decision-making and performance evaluation functions; in the contractual relationships between the firm and both internal and external parties; in the functioning of capital markets; and by other stakeholders and potential stakeholders in the firm.

 In this research practicum, the student works on methodology for the research project and begins development of a pilot study.
-Students are expected to defend their dissertation proposal by the end of this quarter.
+Students are expected to defend their dissertation proposal by the end of this academic term.

 In this research practicum, the student works on methodology for the research project and begins development of a pilot study.
-Students are expected to defend their dissertation proposal by the end of this quarter.
+Students are expected to defend their dissertation proposal by the end of this academic term.

 Students work on the dissertation phase of the EDBA program with their dissertation advisor and committee members.
 Students develop and execute a complete research project that aims to address practical problems that are relevant within the student’s own workplace or interest areas.